acne

 What Does Skin Purging Look Like?

-Skin purging can easily be mistaken for an acne breakout.
+Skin purging can easily be mistaken for a new acne breakout.
 Skin purging tends to look like clusters of small red inflamed bumps on the skin which may be filled with pus.
 They may also be surrounded by whiteheads near them.

 How To Tell If Your Skin Is Purging Or Breaking Out

 There are several ways you can tell if your skin is purging or if you are breaking out.
-Below is a checklist to help you determine which process your skin is going through right now:
+Below is a checklist to help you determine which process your skin is going through:

 How Long Does Skin Purging Last?

-The skin’s average cycle lasts about 30 days, meaning every month, a layer of your skin cells comes off and new cells are exposed on the surface.
-Everyone’s skin is a little different and the skin cycle tends to slow down a bit as we get older.
-The difference is minimal but can cause changes to how long skin purging lasts.
+The skin’s average cycle lasts about 30-40 days, meaning every month, a layer of your skin cells comes off and new cells are exposed on the surface.
+Everyone’s skin is a little different and the skin cycle tends to slow down as we get older.

-Skin purging lasts for 4-6 weeks depending on your skin’s typical cell turnover cycle and how heavily the pores are blocked underneath the surface of the skin.
+Purging with skincare products can last up to 4-6 weeks.
 If your skin is purging, the irritation will stop after that, as the clogged pores have had time to rise to the surface and clear out, leaving you with healthy, unclogged pores.

-If your skin has shown irritation for longer than 6 weeks after starting a new product, you are most likely breaking out rather than purging.
+If your skin has shown irritation for longer than 6 weeks after starting a new product, you are most likely breaking out instead of purging.

 purging skincare ingredients